adrianmross/adrianmross/README.md

 - 🔭 I’m currently working on a B.S. degree in Computer Science and Business @ Lehigh University.
 - 🌱 I’m currently learning about Decentralized Identities, Hierarchical Consensus for FOREX Blockchain Systems, and Operating Systems.
-- 👯 I’m looking to collaborate on making CSBA awesome.
 - 💬 Ask me about the Lehigh CSB program or blockchain opportunities at Lehigh.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/adrianmross/) @adrianmross
 - 🌎 Where I've lived: 🇺🇸 (OH, NY, NJ, KS, PA), USA; 🇨🇿 Praha, Czech Republic; 🇨🇭 Basel, Switzerland;